Eddie Hui: Career

 In February 1963, at 19 years old, Hui's police career began when he joined the Hong Kong Police Force as a probationary inspector.
-By 1966 Hui became an inspector.

-By July 1972, Hui became the superintendent of Hong Kong Police Force.
-By June 1982, Hui was promoted to chief superintendent of Hong Kong Police Force.

-Hui became senior assistant commissioner in 1989 and deputy commissioner (operations) in 1993.
-He later became a member of the board of directors of the Hong Kong Stock Exchange and Clearings Ltd.
+In 1966 he was confirmed in the rank of inspector.
+In July 1972 he was promoted superintendent, and chief superintendent in June 1982.
+He was appointed Commissioner in July 1994.

-In 1997's preparation for Hong Kong's handover to China on 1 July 1997, the Chinese officials will retain Hui as the police commissioner to maintain peace in the ranks in Hong Kong after July 1997.
+In 1997's preparation for Hong Kong's handover to China on 1 July 1997, Chinese officials retained Hui as the police commissioner to maintain peace in the ranks in Hong Kong after July 1997.

 Organizations

 Eddie Hui was on the main board for many organizations.
 These include being the vice president of the Hong Kong Football Association, the executive director for K Wah International Holdings Ltd and an independent non-executive director for RoadShow Holdings Ltd. Similar to many in his father's family, Eddie Hui was a voting member of the prestigious Hong Kong Jockey Club.